SPEAK VISUALLY Receive practical tips on how to

 As with traditional resumes, however, you have to know the do’s and don’ts before you set out to create your own.
 After all, attempting to get noticed can do more harm than good if you don’t know what works in each industry.

-To aid you in your mission to create an infographic resume that will land you your first interview and possibly a job, we’ve compiled some of the best advice from experts such as job recruiters and designers, as well as step-by-step instructions on how to create an infographic resume that is sure to impress.
+To aid you in your job search and your mission to create an infographic resume that will land you your first interview and possibly a job, we’ve compiled some of the best advice from experts such as job recruiters and designers to provide some resume help, as well as step-by-step instructions on how to create an infographic resume that is sure to impress.